Music of Namibia: Popular music

 Popular styles of music in Namibia include hip hop, R&B, Soul, reggae, afro-pop, house and kwaito.
-Upon Namibia's independence Jackson Kaujeua and Ras Sheehama had been the most outstanding Namibian performers.
-Kaujeua had been performing since the 1970s, he performed a mix of Namibia's traditional genres with afro-pop/gospel sounds.
-Sheehama performs reggae, in footsteps of reggae late legends Bob Marley and Lucky Dube.
-Sheehama has performed in Jamaica, Cuba, UK, Switzerland and the Czech Republic.
-Other early Namibian musicians includes a Setswana band called People's Choice, that was popular between 1996 and 1998 for their hit single "Don't Look Back (Siwelewele)", a kwaito trio called Matongo Family, Boli Mootseng, X-Plode with members (Jaicee James, Lizell Swarts & Christi Nomath Warner Warner Christi), oshiwambo indigenous rapper Shikololo and R&B turn-producer Big Ben.
+Upon Namibia's independence Jackson Kaujeua and Ras Sheehama were the most outstanding Namibian performers.
+Kaujeua had been performing since the 1970s; he performed a mix of Namibia's traditional genres with afro-pop/gospel sounds.
+Sheehama performed reggae, in footsteps of reggae late legends Bob Marley and Lucky Dube.
+Sheehama performed in Jamaica, Cuba, UK, Switzerland and the Czech Republic.
+Other early Namibian musicians include a Setswana band called People's Choice, that was popular between 1996 and 1998 for their hit single "Don't Look Back (Siwelewele)", a kwaito trio called Matongo Family, Boli Mootseng, X-Plode with members (Jaicee James, Lizell Swarts & Christi Nomath Warner Warner Christi), oshiwambo indigenous rapper Shikololo and R&B turn-producer Big Ben.
 Big Ben has eventually become the most respected artist through his Afro pop and Fusion with his live shows.
 In fact he is one of the very few that performs all his shows with a live band while many still performs with back tracks.
-Namibian stars such as Stefan Ludik, The Dogg, Gazza, Gal Level, EES, Lady May, Sunny Boy and Big Ben have become continental celebrities as well as Placa Gang a group of hard working dream chasers.
+Namibian stars such as Stefan Ludik, The Dogg, Gazza, Gal Level, EES, Lady May, Sunny Boy and Big Ben have become continental celebrities.